How To Properly Dry Brush

 Dry brushing can take time.
 It might even feel like a chore sometimes.
 But doing it once a week is enough to keep the flakes away and keep the skin smooth.

-Needless to say, if you have a rash, psoriasis, or body acne, you might want to skip the whole thing or be very careful with it.
-It can irritate your skin and cause sensitivity.
+Needless to say, if you have sensitive skin or body acne, you might want to skip the whole thing or be very careful with it.
+It can irritate your skin and cause further sensitivity.

-If you’re thinking about giving it a try, below are body brushes you can comfortably hide in your bathroom when you have guests.
+If you’re thinking about giving it a try, below are body brushes you can use for the best experience.
 Also, natural brushes feel softer on the skin as opposed to synthetic bristles that might feel too scratchy.

 Elemis Body Detox Skin Brush